跳转至

 Features

-• Always displays exact meta information of the document and works in any environment (no Git, Git environments, Docker containers, all CI/CD build systems, etc.)
+• Works in any environment (no-Git, Git environments, Docker, all CI/CD build systems, etc.)

-• Support list display of recently updated documents (in descending order of update time)
+• Support list display of recently updated documents (in descending order of update date)

-• Support for manually specifying time and author in Front Matter
+• Support for manually specifying date and author in Front Matter

-• Support for multiple time formats (date, datetime, timeago)
+• Support for multiple date formats (date, datetime, timeago)

 • Support for multiple author modes (avatar, text, hidden)